mitojs/mito-doc/src/sdk/guide/basic-configuration.md

 default is ''(empty string),it mean that every project has a unique key

 ### debug?: boolean
-default is closed,it will be print in Console when set true
+default is closed,it will be print in Console when set true(recommending set true in the development)

 ### maxDuplicateCount?: number
 default value is 2,it mean max report count of the same error